-Supported through grants from: U Bristol Myers Squibb
+Supported through grants from:

-The Understanding Lymphoma fact sheet series is published by the Lymphoma Research Foundation (LRF) for the purpose of informing and educating readers.
+Understanding Lymphoma and Chronic Lymphocytic Leukemia (CLL) is published by the Lymphoma Research Foundation for the purpose of informing and educating readers.
 Facts and statistics were obtained using published information, including data from the Surveillance, Epidemiology, and End Results (SEER) Program.
 Because each person's body and response to treatment is different, no individual should self-diagnose or embark upon any course of medical treatment without first consulting with his or her physician.
-The medical reviewer, the medical reviewer's institution, and LRF are not responsible for the medical care or treatment of any individual.
+The medical reviewer, the medical reviewer's institution, and the Foundation are not responsible for the medical care or treatment of any individual.